-Sid & Nancy hadn’t been a box-office success, but with Edward R. Pressman coming on board as executive producer and Lorenzo O’Brien as producer, Cox and Wurlitzer’s Nicaraguan project was set up as a Mexican production budgeted at $6.25 million (Universal paying half of this for distribution rights).
-A month before filming com-menced, the location shifted to Nicaragua, where the film could be made for $5 million thanks to the logistical support provided by Incine, the government-backed Nicaraguan film institute.
+Sid & Nancy hadn’t been a box-office success, but with Edward R. Pressman coming on board as executive producer and Lorenzo O’Brien as producer, Cox and Wurlitzer’s Nicaraguan project was set up as a Mexican production budgeted at $6.25 million (with Universal paying half of this for distribution rights).
+A month before filming commenced, the location shifted to Nicaragua, where the film could be made for $5 million thanks to the logistical support provided by INCINE, the government-backed Nicaraguan film institute.
 “It has to be shot here or it isn’t worth doing,” Cox told me at the time.

-The film was designed around a demagogue of unusual achievements and persistence.
+The film was built around a demagogue of unusual achievements and persistence.
 William Walker was born in 1824, the nephew of Senator John Norvell, founder of the Philadelphia Inquirer.
-He graduated summa cum laude from the University of Nashville at age fourteen and from the University of Pennsylvania with a medical degree at nineteen, subsequently becoming a lawyer in New Orleans, a newspaper editor, and a slaveholder.
-His fiancée, Ellen Martin (played by Marlee Matlin), died during the 1849 cholera epidemic—in the film, Walker takes up manifest destiny to assuage his grief.
+Walker graduated summa cum laude from the University of Nashville at age fourteen and from the University of Pennsylvania with a medical degree at nineteen, subsequently becoming a lawyer in New Orleans, a newspaper editor, and a slaveholder.
+His fiancée, Ellen Martin (played in the film by Marlee Matlin), died during the 1849 cholera epidemic—in the film, Walker takes up manifest destiny to assuage his grief.

 He was a disciple of the Whig Anglo-Saxon racial rhetoric that rationalized American expansionism into Latin America and promoted the use of war to spread democracy to “barbarian” peoples.
 In 1853 he sought to colonize the Mexican territories of Sonora and Baja California, which he proclaimed a republic under his presidency in 1854.
 Thwarted by a U.S. economic embargo, he surrendered to the authorities but was acquitted of violating neutrality laws, such was his popularity at home.